Support the ERA

 Those women already burdened by discriminatory treatment based on race, color, socio-economic status, religion, nationality, ability, sexual orientation, or other status, suffer the harshest effects of gendered injustice.

 The hostile environment gender and sexual minorities face takes a physical, psychological, and economic toll on these vulnerable communities.
-One in three LGTBQIA+ youth reports experiencing threats or physical harm based on their identity.6 Although the LGTBQIA+ community makes up a reported 4.5% of the U.S. population, its members suffer a staggering 18.5% of hate crimes.7 Forty percent of transgender adults have attempted suicide, and lesbian, gay, bisexual youth are five times more likely to attempt suicide than their heterosexual peers.8
+One in three LGBTQIA+ youth reports experiencing threats or physical harm based on their identity.6 Although the LGBTQIA+ community makes up a reported 4.5% of the U.S. population, its members suffer a staggering 18.5% of hate crimes.7 Forty percent of transgender adults have attempted suicide, and lesbian, gay, bisexual youth are five times more likely to attempt suicide than their heterosexual peers.8

-The LGTBQIA+ community has a collective poverty rate of 21.6%, compared to 15.7% among others; for transgender individuals the poverty rate is 29.4%.9 LGBTQ+ youth make up an estimated 20-40% of youth experiencing homelessness.10
+The LGBTQIA+ community has a collective poverty rate of 21.6%, compared to 15.7% among others; for transgender individuals the poverty rate is 29.4%.9 LGBTQ+ youth make up an estimated 20-40% of youth experiencing homelessness.10

 V. We remain mindful of historic and enduring legal subjugation of women in the United States